 Here $\Delta\sigma_n^z = \sigma_n^z -\braket{\sigma_n^z}$.
 We use $\braket{\cdot}$ to indicate the time-averaged expectation value,

-where $A(t)$ is an operator in the Heisenberg representation and $t_f$ is the time by which the modulation reaches its final value.
+where $A(t)$ is an operator in the Heisenberg representation and $t_f$ is the time by which the modulation has reached its final value.
 Spin observables appear to depend strongly on how quickly the modulation is turned on.